In this section you can find a few add-on cards made by me, some researches I made to discover more about this computer, and some related projects.

 Multi-firmware eprom card

-This card permits to use a personalized firmware that makes it possible to boot all operative systems and all hexadecimal monitors that were made for this computer.
+This card permits to use a personalized firmware that makes it possible to boot all operative systems and all hexadecimal monitors that were made for this computer, plus a program to convert floppy disks datamarks and a program to test ram.

-Using this firmware, at the machine startup a menù will be shown through which it's possible to launch all monitors and all available boots.
+Using this firmware, at the machine startup a menù will be shown through which it's possible to launch all monitors, boots and available programs.

 To use this card it's necessary to disable all eproms that are present in the computer, both the eprom on the CPU card LX.382 and that one on the floppy disk interface LX.390, as explained below.